Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 You probably won’t immediately know who your major gift donors are.
 Unless someone has expressed an explicit interest in donating a large sum of money to your organization, you’ll have to do some research to find your major gift donors.

 Prospect research can be a huge benefit when looking for major donors.
-You can use prospect research to look at previous giving and involvement as well as common wealth markers and other indicators to better prepare your staff for a major donation appeal.
+This typically involves looking at previous giving and involvement as well as common wealth markers and other indicators to better prepare your staff for a major donation appeal.

 It’s nearly impossible to find major gift donors without doing some research beforehand.
 It’s important to: